-In the Parameter pane, set Divide Into to Individual Elements and use the handle to set the Distance to around 0.4.
-This extrudes all the faces of the box along the normals of each primitive.
+In the either the Operation Control Bar at the top of the Scene view or the Parameters pane, set Divide Into to Individual Elements and use the handle to set the Distance to around 0.4.
+This extrudes the faces along the normals of each primitive.